ItzikFa94/base-ui-exercise/README.md

   <img src="images/demo.gif" width="800">
 </p>

-You can go to [wix.com](https://wix.com), open the editor and drag a button to your website to see its settings panel in reality.
+You can go to [wix.com](https://wix.com), open the editor and drag a button to your website to see how its settings panel behaves in reality (keep in mind that there might be visual gaps depending on skin/new changes).
+Having said that, we're not going to completely implement the real behavior, only focus on visual aspects.

 ## Guidelines